-The MassMAP Annual Regional Education Workshops will be held at various facilities across Massachusetts in May.
+The MassMAP Annual Education Sessions will be held at various venues in Massachusetts in May.
 The focus for these workshops is to bring each region together in their respective areas to improve each facility’s overall capability to prepare for, respond to and recover from a disaster.
+This year’s education sessions will be full-day and include a table top exercise.
 Please click here for details and to sign up today.
-This program is for MassMAP members only and all members must be up to date with MassMAP Membership Dues in order to participate.
+This program is for MassMAP members only and all members must